The complete guide to offering employee benefits in Germany

 Paid sick leave

 It’s important not to automatically interpret the six weeks of employer-paid sick leave as “employees get six weeks of paid sick leave each year.”
-If the worker gets sick again and the illness isn’t the same as last time, that six-week period of paid leave starts all over again.
+If the worker gets sick again and the illness isn’t the same as last time, that six-week period of paid leave starts over.

 Maternity and parental leave